Abdelrahmann94/Animal-body-parts-segmentation/readme.md

 # Project Overview

-Creating panoramic image by stitching handwritten text images using the SIFT algorithm with Homography matrix approach as well as applying an OCR model for extracting text from the panoramic image.
+Creating panoramic images by stitching handwritten text images using the SIFT algorithm with Homography matrix approach as well as applying an OCR model for extracting text from the panoramic image.